UniversalGUI/UGUI/README.md

 Webkit is the popular engine that is used in Chrome/Chromium, Safari, Opera, and most Android and iOS browsers.
 It's been a leader in supporting most new HTML5/CSS3 features (CSS Animation, Video/Audio, WebGL, etc.).

 Node.JS gives I/O support for JavaScript Developers.
 This is the key for us as it lets you read/write/edit/create files from within the browser.
+And most importantly, it allows you to run executables from the browser.

 * * *